SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp6-published-applications.md

 4. Confirm **Yes** that you want to create a WinRM listener and enable the WinRM firewall exception.

-## Add SysKit Monitor service user to the Citrix Farm Administrators group on the XenApp management server
+## Add Syskit Monitor service user to the Citrix Farm Administrators group on the XenApp management server

 1. Navigate to the **Start** &gt; **Administrative Tools** &gt; **Citrix** &gt; **Management Consoles** &gt; **Citrix AppCenter**.
 2. Expand the **Citrix Resources** section and the **XenApp** subsection.
 Choose the Citrix farm and click on the **Administrators** group.